Peace of mind means home inspections!May 1, 2019 9:00 pm

 Also, home inspections are one of the main steps in all the legal steps one has to take before getting into the business of buying or selling a home.
 Whether you are looking for a previously owned or a brand new home or you’re selling a property, an inspection provides insight into the condition of the home you are buying – also, peace of mind!- and, on the other hand, allows the seller of a home to showcase the good things about their home to the potential buyer and maybe generate a higher price.

-In essence, a home inspection is a visual examination of a house and property that will help you find the home that is right for you and alert you to any potential concerns or problems prior to closing the deal.
+In essence, home inspections are a visual examination of a house and property that will help you find the home that is right for you and alert you to any potential concerns or problems prior to closing the deal.

 Generally, when performed by a qualified professional, a home inspection includes the following:

-- a report (written or printed) covering all findings and identifying potential concerns But, there are three important parts of a home inspection you must take into account when performing one.
+a report (written or printed) covering all findings and identifying potential concerns But, there are three important parts of a home inspection you must take into account when performing one.
 Our expert, architect Ana María Núñez, called them the three C’s: costs, concerns and code.
-1. Costs

 A Home Inspection for a House or Condo in Punta Cana can be done starting from USD$750.00 depending on the size.
 On the other had, for buildings and clusters, the price is to be evaluated.